LeibyteDev/leibytedev/README.md

 ## 👋 Hello, I am Leibyte!

-I am a technology/IT enthusiast, an experienced Roblox developer and a beginner Polytoria developer.
+I am a technology/IT enthusiast, an experienced former Roblox developer and a beginner Polytoria developer.

 With 9 years of development experience, I mainly specialise in building and I have a small amount of experience in scripting in Luau.